Unruly passenger detained after incident on Delta flight, police say

 “May Renee’s life be a reminder of what unites us: freedom, love, and peace,” he said in a statement.
 “My hope is for compassion, healing, and reflection at a time that is becoming one of the darkest and most uncertain periods in our nation’s history.”

-Walz said that Good is survived by a 6-year-old child.
-During a news conference Thursday the governor offered his “deepest sympathies” to her family “on an unimaginable tragedy.”
+Gov. Tim Walz said that Good is survived by a 6-year-old child and a wife, saying he offers his “deepest sympathies” to her family “on an unimaginable tragedy.”

 DHS, along with President Donald Trump and Homeland Security Secretary Kristi Noem, has called the agent’s actions “self-defense” and said he followed ICE training.